1987 All-Ireland Senior Football Championship final

-The 1987 All-Ireland Senior Football Championship Final was the 100th All-Ireland Final and the deciding match of the 1987 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1987 All-Ireland Senior Football Championship final was the 100th All-Ireland Final and the deciding match of the 1987 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Meath won with a goal by Colm O'Rourke.
 The win was also helped by poor shooting from Larry Tompkins, as he missed 6 of 8 frees in the second half.